GluuFederation/docs-oxd-prod/3.1.4/sources/upgrade/index.md

 ## Overview

-If you are upgrading oxd to the latest version, we have included auto-migration functionality to easily transfer your data files.
+The latest version of oxd includes auto-migration functionality to easily transfer your data files from an old server to a new server.

-oxd now uses configurable data storage (`h2`, `redis`, etc.) instead of JSON files.
-Configure a new instance of oxd 3.1.4 to use storage with data filled by previous installation (e.g. `h2`, `redis`).
+Instead of JSON files, oxd 3.1.4 now uses configurable data stores such as `h2`, `redis`, etc. You can configure a new instance of oxd 3.1.4 to use storage with data filled by previous installation (e.g. `h2`, `redis`).

-If your existing oxd server uses json files for storage, please point the `migration_source_folder_path` in the new installation configuration property to the location where these files are located.
-Then start the `oxd-server` as usual.
+If your existing oxd server uses JSON files for storage, point the `migration_source_folder_path` property in the configuration file of the new installation to the location where the files are located.
+Then start the new `oxd-server`.

 ## Legacy Compatibility
 Before moving forward with an upgrade to oxd 3.1.4, review the following legacy compatibility notes: